 You probably even get to add your decision to the employee handbook, so all employees know the lay of the land to guide their decision making in the future.

 HR Reaches a Solution

 How about this for a solution to the current question?
 How has the company handled employee travel to trade shows and customer events in the past?
 Do employees fly back that night and work the next day or does the company give them leeway and let them fly back the day after the event and report to work the following day?

-What if you discover - as is likely - that practices have been inconsistent across the board and no clear prior practice exists?
-I’d draw a line in the sand.
+What if you discover–as is likely–that practices have been inconsistent across the board and no clear prior practice exists?
+Draw the line in the sand.
 Tell the currently asking employee, who had no rules to guide him, that he can use a vacation day for Thursday.
 Then:

 Travel Policy Language for Future

 In a company where employees travel frequently for business, and especially if the employee group is large, it'd be a nightmare for the company to make decisions on a case-by-case basis and the company could never be fair across the board.
 Documentation requirements for employees add an unnecessary burden.

 Nitpicking with good, contributing employees over minute time tracking is insulting and demeaning–for the manager, HR, and the employee.
 And, it defeats your purpose of trusting employees, treating employees like adults, and expecting employees to make responsible decisions within stated guidelines.

 So, depending on your company needs here’s the policy recommended as part of your overall travel policy.
 (You have a whole lot of additional decisions for a comprehensive policy.)